kossiitkgp/docs/community/onboarding-offboarding.md

 1. If they repeatatively do not care about how our meetings or events happen in their absense.
 1. If they never take leadership of KOSS.
 If they never take any initiatives or never took part in any initiative by one of their batchmates.
 1. If they depend upon their batchmates all the time.
 If they never volunteer and take up any work by their own.
-1. If they clearly feel or state that they do not belong here.
+1. If they clearly feel or state that they do not belong here and are not interested in committing their time to KOSS..

 Note: One semester may not be enough to judge.
 Preferably do it after [Governance Review Week](https://github.com/kossiitkgp/docs/blob/master/community/governance-review-week.md).